AdaCore/gnatstudio/docs/users_guide/projects.rst

 To remove source directories from the project, select the directory in the bottom frame and click on the up arrow or use the contextual menu.

-All files in these directories that match one of the language supported by the project are automatically associated with that project.
+All files in these directories that match one of the languages supported by the project are automatically associated with that project.